Crossroads-2023/crossroads-2023.github.io/postersession.md

 ### Poster session

-A poster session is planned to take place at the end of the _first week_ of the school.
+A poster session is planned to take place  during the _first week_ of the school.
 More information to follow!

 ### Contact us